repoze/repoze.tm2/docs/index.rst

 Cleanup
 -------

-When a :mod:`repoze.tm` is in the WSGI pipeline, a boolean key is present in the environment (``repoze.tm.active``).
-A utility function named :func:`pyramid.tm.isActive` can be imported and passed the WSGI environment to check for activation:
+When the :mod:`repoze.tm2` middleware is in the WSGI pipeline, a boolean key is present in the environment (``repoze.tm.active``).
+A utility function named :func:`repoze.tm.isActive` can be imported and passed the WSGI environment to check for activation:

 .. code-block:: python